 Relocating a building from one property to another requires planning, coordination, and yes, insurance.
 While your contractor will have insurance to cover their part, should you buy separate insurance to cover other aspects of the building move?

-In this article, we walk you through what to expect regarding your contractor’s coverage and why investing in a policy of your own is a smart idea.
+In this article, we walk you through what to expect regarding your contractor’s coverage and why investing in your own policy is a smart idea.

 Planning for Your Move